Harrison Bader

-Harrison Joseph Bader (born June 3, 1994) is an American professional baseball center fielder for the New York Yankees of Major League Baseball (MLB).
-He has previously played in MLB for the St. Louis Cardinals.
+Harrison Joseph Bader (born June 3, 1994), nicknamed "Tots", is an American professional baseball center fielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, New York Yankees, Cincinnati Reds, New York Mets, Minnesota Twins, and Philadelphia Phillies.

-Born and raised in Bronxville, New York, Bader played college baseball at the University of Florida.
+Born and raised in Bronxville, New York, Bader played college baseball for the Florida Gators.
 The Cardinals selected him in the third round of the 2015 MLB draft, and he made his MLB debut with them in 2017.
 Bader was their starting center fielder for parts of five seasons, and won a Gold Glove Award in 2021.

 The Cardinals traded Bader to the Yankees in 2022.
-Bader committed to play for Team Israel in the 2023 World Baseball Classic in Miami in March 2023.
+The Reds claimed Bader off of waivers in 2023.
+After becoming a free agent, Bader signed with the Mets in 2024 and the Twins in 2025.
+He was traded from the Twins to the Phillies at the 2025 trade deadline.

 Early life

-Bader was born in the village of Bronxville, New York, in the town of Eastchester.
-Bader's father Louis Bader is Jewish, and his mother Janice is Italian (Sicilian).
+Bader was born in the village of Bronxville, New York.
+Bader identifies as Jewish; his father Louis Bader is Jewish, and his mother Janice is the daughter of Italian immigrants (from Sicily) and Catholic.
 Both of his parents are originally from Bensonhurst, Brooklyn.
 His father is the lead counsel for Verizon in New York.
 He has a younger sister, Sasha.
-He is also a first cousin once removed of actor Scott Baio, who played Chachi Arcola on Happy Days and Charles on the 1980s television program Charles in Charge.
+He is the first cousin of Vampire Weekend bassist Chris Baio, as well as a first cousin once removed of actor Scott Baio.

 He started in baseball with his father throwing batting practice to him when Bader was five years old.
 He played shortstop in the Eastchester Little League as a youth, with his father continuing to throw him batting practice every evening.
-Bader grew up a fan of the New York Yankees, and his favorite player was outfielder Roger Maris.
+Bader grew up a fan of the New York Yankees.

 Bader attended the Horace Mann School in the Riverdale neighborhood of the Bronx in New York City, and played as a center fielder for the school's baseball team.
 As a senior, he batted .500 with a .783 slugging percentage.
 He was named first-team all-region, first-team all-state, first-team all-city, and to the 2012 Rawlings Northeast All-Region First Team.
 While attending high school, Bader also played for the New York Grays, a travel baseball team.